'the display of great daring'

 Bravura Theatre is a Winnipeg-based, artist-led theatrical company primarily focused on the exploration of the Classical repertoire, and its relevance/contextualization in a modern, multicultural Canada.

-In addition to the Classics (of which William Shakespeare takes the spotlight), Bravura nurtures an interest in rarely staged European and Latin American authors.
+In addition to the Classics (of which William Shakespeare often takes the spotlight), Bravura nurtures an interest in rarely staged European and Latin American authors.

 Moreover, our productions are set in intimate spaces, and we relish language as the centre-piece of our approach to theatre.
 We aim to present plays that ring fresh and immediate to our audiences from the perspective of a “globalized” experience – through the works of translations, cultural adaptations and multilingual productions.